rigdev/docs/docs/getting-started/cli-install.md

 ## Next step

-Use the [Getting Started guide](/getting-started) to continue installing the Rig Platform, or continue with the [Rig CLI](/dev-tools/cli) if you already have a Rig Platform running.
+Use the [Getting Started guide](/getting-started) to continue installing the Rig Platform.